View John Henry's Obituary on scrantontimes.com and share memories

 He will be dearly missed by all his family and friends.

-Arrangements by Thomas J. Hughes Funeral Home Inc., 1240 St. Ann St., Scranton.
+Arrangements by Thomas J. Hughes Funeral Home Inc., 1240 St. Ann's St., Scranton.